svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 ## Heap Consisting of Cons cells

+The implementation of the heap is found in the files `heap.c` under `src` and `heap.h` under `include`.
+The `heap.h`file also contains quite a bit of commentary showing the choices I was contemplating there.

+A type called `VALUE` is defined in `typedefs.h` and represents values that make sense in the lisp computation. `VALUE` is really just a 32Bit unsigned integer.
+I mention `VALUE` here as it is frequently used throughout.
+Another type that is quite frequently in use is `UINT` which is the same size as `VALUE` but does not necessarily make sence in the lisp world. `UINT` is used when it is important that the size matches that of a `VALUE`.
+Maybe because it will be turned into a `VALUE`.
+When it does not matter if a type matches in size with `VALUE`, I use `int` or `bool` or whatever is needed.
+This is the case when data that is used only internally in the runtime system.
+I am not very strict on conventions and will at some point try to take a pass over all code and make it a bit more aligned in that sense.

 Within the lispBM runtime system a cons cell is represented by the struct:
 ```
 typedef struct {